datacite/blog/source/posts/igsn-and-datacite-partnership.html.md

 As we continue to work on the transition timelines and roadmap, we can share an initial overview of the transition:
 ![](/images/uploads/igsnroadmap.jpg)

-As a member-driven organization, we thank all presenters and attendees for their valuable contributions, take your ideas to our hearts, and look forward to seeing you at next year’s DataCite Member Meeting!

 If you have any further questions, please see our [FAQs](https://support.datacite.org/docs/igsn-faq) or reach out to support@datacite.org.